 \subsection{Eve-positional languages}

 In this article, we focus on a specific class of $\omega$-regular languages.

 \AP A language $L$ is called ""Eve-positional"" if, whenever Eve wins a game with objective $L$, she can win with a positional strategy.
-In most of this article, however, we will not discuss games and describe thes languages via the characterization established by Colcombet and Idir.
-For the sake of completeness, we include in \Cref{sec:local-posi} a proof of this theorem, unpublished yet.
+In most of this article, however, we will not discuss games, and describe these languages via the characterisation established by Colcombet and Idir.

-\phantomintro{local preference properties} \begin{restatable}[\cite{local-posi}]{theorem}{EveposiLocal} \AP An "$\omega$-regular language" ~$L\subseteq\Pi^\omega$ is "Eve-positional" if and only if, for all $u, u$ finite words (possibly empty), $v,v'$ non-empty finite words, and $w,w'$ infinite words, the following "local preference properties" hold: \begin{asparaenum} \item if $uw\in L$ and $u'w'\in L$, then $uw' \in L$ or $u'w \in L$, \item if $uvw \in L$, then $uv^\omega \in L$ or $uw \in L$, and \item if $u(vv')^\omega \in L$, then $uv^\omega \in L$ or $uv'^\omega \in L$. \end{asparaenum} \end{restatable}
+\phantomintro{local preference properties} \begin{restatable}[\cite{local-posi}]{theorem}{EveposiLocal} \AP An "$\omega$-regular language" ~$L\subseteq\Pi^\omega$ is "Eve-positional" if and only if, for all $u, u'$ finite words (possibly empty), $v,v'$ non-empty finite words, and $w,w'$ infinite words, the following "local preference properties" hold: \begin{asparaenum} \item if $uw\in L$ and $u'w'\in L$, then $uw' \in L$ or $u'w \in L$, \item if $uvw \in L$, then $uv^\omega \in L$ or $uw \in L$, and \item if $u(vv')^\omega \in L$, then $uv^\omega \in L$ or $uv'^\omega \in L$. \end{asparaenum} \end{restatable}

 When talking of "Eve-positional languages", a notion of particular relevance is the one of "$\eps$-complete automata", introduced by Casares and Ohlmann in \cite{CO24Positional}.